bethylamine/bethylamine.github.io/library/gc-arguments/transracialism.md

 This pre-supposes that gender, race, age and species are all objective and factual classifiers that must all be self-identified or none must be self-identified.
 However, these classification systems are not all the same.
+This may also be a form of [essentialism](/library/gc-arguments/essentialism) that insists that people of different genders or races are entirely separate, mutually exclusive, "things".

 Gender and race are complex sociological parts of our identity.
 Neither gender[^4] nor race[^3] is based on biology.
 This doesn't mean they're not real.
 However, they are primarily _social_ constructs.
 Transgender identity has